Court Structure

 Provincial Court of Saskatchewan

-• Trial court that handles the great majority of criminal cases that come into the system
+- Trial court that handles the great majority of criminal cases that come into the justice system

-• Some family law matters outside of Regina, Saskatoon and Prince Albert
+- Some family law matters in courthouses outside of Regina, Saskatoon and Prince Albert

 Court of King’s Bench for Saskatchewan